SubhikshaSaravanan/Vision-Language-Captioning-and-VAQ/README.md

 - GPU is highly recommended for inference due to model size
 - MarianMT models require internet access during the first run to download language models
-- Ensure the CSV file (results.csv) and images are accessible at the expected paths
+- Ensure the CSV file (image_captions.csv) and images are accessible at the expected paths

 ## Possible Extensions